On this page, I provide information about a selection of current projects.

 Project Manager of Experiments, Varieties of Democracy Project

 As a Project Manager with V-Dem, my role is to conduct experiments that validate and improve the V-Dem data.
 So far, I have fielded four experiments.
 The first experiment validates the V-Dem validation procedures by comparing observation rank orderings obtained via the likert questions and measurement model to those obtained through a Bradley-Terry model applied to crowd-sourced and expert-coded rankings of pairs of observations.
 The second experiment is the execution of anchoring vignettes to account for cross-country differences in scales across expert coders providing data to V-Dem.
 A third experiment, rolled out in the 2018 V-Dem update, evaluates the extrinsic and intrinsic motivations of expert coders.
 The fourth experiment examines the conditions under which crowd-sourced data can substitute for expert-coded data.
-I am also one of the co-authors on a book about the V-Dem project, forthcoming from Cambridge University Press.
-Finally, I am co-PI (with Valeriya Mechkova) on the V-Dem project with USAID, overseen by NORC at the University of Chicago.
+I am also one of the co-authors on a book published by Cambridge University Press about the V-Dem project.
+I am co-PI (with Valeriya Mechkova) on two research projects commissioned by USAID.
+The first is overseen by NORC at the University of Chicago.
 See a summary of the work completed in the first phase of this project (second phase underway) here.
+The second is managed by the Consortium for Elections and Political Process Strengthening (CEPPS).
+CEPPS is the prime recipient of USAID’s Democratic Elections and Political Processes Leader with Associates Award.
+We are one of four Senior Technical Partners on this award.
+See more about our role and planned work here.

 If you are interested in working as a Research Assistant on my research projects, please send a CV and cover letter via email.
 Please be sure you discuss particular research skills and past research experience that you have.
 If you are interested in pursuing a Ph.D. in Public Policy at UNC-Chapel Hill, please send me an email and find general information about the program and application process here.
 If you are interested in pursuing a M.A. in Global Studies at UNC-Chapel Hill, please send me an email and find general information about the program and application process here.